Today's Articles

 Sepia Magazine Is Published

 On this date in 1947, we celebrate the debut of Sepia Magazine.
-This was a Black-owned photo and journalistic magazine similar to Life magazine.
+This was a Black photo and journalistic magazine similar to Life magazine.

 Sepia focused on various aspects of African American culture, including churches, civil rights, and education, from different viewpoints.
-To foster leadership, the magazine also published articles on the development of Black institutions, including colleges and universities.
+The magazine also published articles on developing Black institutions, including colleges and universities, to foster leadership.

-For many years, their research was being done for the investigative journalism book "Black Like Me," by John Howard Griffin, published in 1961.
-It was Levitan’s idea for an article that became the book.
+For many years, their research was done for the investigative journalism book 'Black Like Me' by John Howard Griffin, published in 1961.
+Levitan’s idea for an article became the book.
 The African American Museum in Dallas has the picture files of Sepia Magazine in its archives.

 To Become a News Editor & Publisher